-Details: Starting salary is commensurate with experience.
+Details: Starting salary is commensurate with experience

 • Seek to use Foundation resources in an equitable manner with regard to race, ethnicity and gender

-The duties listed above are intended as illustrations of the various types of work that may be performed.
+The duties listed above are intended only as illustrations of the various types of work that may be performed.
 The omission of specific statements of duties does not exclude them from the position if the work is similar, related or a logical assignment to the position.
-Reasonable accommodations may be made to enable individuals with disabilities to perform essential functions.
+Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 Essential Skills and Abilities

 • Knowledge of child welfare system policy, practice and strategy implementation, including frontline practice and community-based programming